 For the last 21 years, OG&E has been an award recipient of Tree Line USA recognition from the Arbor Day Foundation.
 Although it’s not a requirement to maintain Tree Line USA status, we participate in the Energy-Saving Trees program and give several thousand trees to our customers in the spring and fall.

 Because we live and work here too, we know that our company is only as strong as the communities we serve.
-That’s why have a legacy of partnerships with community, state and federal organizations to advance education and the arts, community support and environmental stewardship within the cities and towns we serve.

 Our commitment to corporate stewardship begins with the belief that we're only as strong as the communities we serve.